Geometry of the cumulant series in diffusion MRI

-Here we study the geometry a dMR signal by viewing the tensors (\ref{eq:DCdefinitions}) via the addition of ``angular momenta'' coming from the compartment tensors $\Dc$.
-We decompose tensors $\D$ and $\C$ with respectively 6 and 21 degrees of freedom (dof) according to irreducible representations of the SO(3) group of rotations.
-We then construct and classify a complete set of $3+18$ rotational invariants of the cumulant expansion (RICE) up to ${\cal O}(b^2)$.
-This reveals the cumulant tensors' symmetries and geometric meaning, and connects with tissue biophysics embodied in the distribution $\P(\Dc)$.
-We express all known dMR contrasts up to ${\cal O}(b^2)$ --- mean diffusivity (MD), fractional anisotropy (FA), mean, radial and axial kurtosis (MK, RK, AK), microscopic FA (\mFA), isotropic/anisotropic variance, etc --- via just 7 RICE invariants.
-Besides uncovering 14 unexplored invariants, constructing RICE according to symmetries makes them maximally independent, and thus potentially more specific to tissue microstructure changes.
+Here we study the geometry of the dMRI signal by viewing the cumulant tensors via the addition of ``angular momenta'' coming from the compartment tensors $\Dc$.
+We decompose tensors $\D$ and $\C$ with respectively 6 and 21 degrees of freedom (DOF) according to irreducible representations of the SO(3) group of rotations.
+We then construct and classify a complete set of $3+18$ rotational invariants of the cumulant expansion (\ref{eq:CumExpinB}), or RICE, up to ${\cal O}(b^2)$. \rv[R2]{} \update{The group-theory approach generalizes to the DDE-estimated $\D(t)$, $\C(t)$, and $\Smu(t)$, yielding $3+18+12$ $t$-dependent invariants, respectively,} reveals the cumulant tensors' symmetries and geometric meaning, \update{relates the topology of dMRI acquisitions to that of SO(3) group manifold,} and connects with tissue biophysics embodied in the distribution of compartment tensors.
+We express all known dMRI contrasts up to ${\cal O}(b^2)$ --- mean diffusivity (MD), fractional anisotropy (FA), mean, radial and axial kurtosis (MK, RK, AK), microscopic FA (\mFA), isotropic/anisotropic variance, etc --- via just 7 RICE invariants.
+Besides uncovering the 14 unexplored invariants \rv[R2]{} \update{of $\C$, and the 12 invariants of $\Smu(t)$ for non-Gaussian compartments,} constructing RICE according to symmetries makes them maximally independent, and thus potentially more specific to tissue microstructure changes.

-Our geometric approach applies to hundreds of thousands publicly available human dMR brain datasets \cite{CLIFFORD2008,JAHANSHAD2013,GLASSER2016,MILLER2016,VOLKOW2018,TAYLOR2017}. \update{Using dMR acquired on 1189 patients during routine brain scans \cite{LIAO2024}, we show that the complete set of invariants for the kurtosis tensor outperforms the subset of six conventional invariants for multiple sclerosis (MS) classification.} We also derive the shortest (``instant") iRICE protocols for mapping MD, FA, MK in 1 minute, and MD, FA, MK, \mFA in 2 minutes on a clinical scanner, making advanced dMR clinically feasible.
-The methodology further applies to higher-order tensors in Eq.~(\ref{eq:CumExpinB}), as well as to the 4th-order elasticity tensor in materials science and geology \cite{BACKUS1970,BETTEN1987,BETTEN1987b,BONA2004,MOAKHER2008}.
+Our geometric approach applies to hundreds of thousands publicly available human dMRI brain datasets \cite{CLIFFORD2008,JAHANSHAD2013,GLASSER2016,MILLER2016,VOLKOW2018,TAYLOR2017}.
+Using clinical dMRI of 1189 patients \cite{LIAO2024,CHEN2024}, we show that the complete set of invariants for the kurtosis tensor outperforms the subset of 6 conventional invariants for classification of multiple sclerosis.
+We also derive the shortest (``instant'') iRICE protocols for mapping MD, FA, MK in 1 minute, and MD, FA, MK, \mFA in 2 minutes on a clinical scanner, making advanced dMRI clinically feasible.
+The methodology further applies to higher-order tensors in Eq.~(\ref{eq:CumExpinB}), as well as to the 4th-order elasticity tensor in materials science and geology \cite{BACKUS1970,BETTEN1987,BONA2004,MOAKHER2008}.